 - a bone marrow biopsy to check for cancer in the bone marrow

-- a positron emission tomography (PET) scan, which can tell the difference between normal and abnormal cells based on their metabolic activity
+- a positron emission tomography (PET) scan, which can tell the difference between normal and abnormal cells

 There are four stages of lymphoma, ranging from Stage I (cancer involving only one area of lymph nodes or only one organ outside the lymph nodes) to Stage IV (cancer has spread, or metastasized, to one or more tissues or organs outside the lymphatic system).
-The stage at diagnosis can help medical professionals choose the appropriate therapy and predict how someone with lymphoma will do in the long term.
+The stage at diagnosis can help medical professionals choose the best therapy and predict how someone with lymphoma will do in the long term.

 Treatment may involve radiation (the use of high-energy rays to shrink tumors and keep cancer cells from growing), chemotherapy (the use of highly potent medical drugs to kill cancer cells), or both, depending on the type and stage of the cancer as well as the age and overall health of the child.